Business hotel suite with desk and city view

 What features matter most for business hotels?

-In rough order: reliable enterprise-grade Wi-Fi (50+ Mbps in-room, not just lobby), a properly equipped business center with private workstations, an executive lounge that handles working breakfasts, fast and consistent housekeeping (in by 11 AM, out by 4 PM), 24-hour gym access, and a concierge who can run logistics.
+In rough order: reliable enterprise-grade Wi-Fi (50+ Mbps in-room, not just lobby), a properly equipped business center with private workstations, an executive lounge that handles breakfasts, fast and consistent housekeeping (in by 11 AM, out by 4 PM), 24-hour gym access, and a concierge who can run logistics.
 Conference facilities matter for meeting-led trips; airport proximity matters for short trips; central location matters for client-facing trips.

 Is it cheaper to book hotels through corporate travel programs?